lesander/fritzbox.js/README.md

 The most powerful, simple and complete [AVM](https://avm.de) Fritz!Box [API](https://avm.de/Schnittstellen).

-**This project is still a work in progress.
-[See issue #1 for the current status.](https://github.com/lesander/fritzbox.js/issues/1)**
+**This project is a fork of [fritzbox.js](https://github.com/lesander/fritzbox.js) is mostly a refactoring excerise.
+But it already welcomes some new changes**

 ## Getting Started
 This module is future-proof and uses async/await promises.

 This means that you need to run NodeJS version `7.6.0` or newer.
 If your NodeJS version is between `7.0.0` and `7.5.0` you can use the harmony flag `--harmony-async-await` to make use of the async/await promises.

-This package was tested on Fritz!Box 7390 and 7490, with firmware versions `6.53`, `6.51` and `6.83`.
+This package was tested on Fritz!Box 7520, with firmware versions `7.50`.

 ## Installing

 ```
-npm install fritzbox.js
+npm install neofritzbox.js
 ```

 ## Usage